 The placement of Ephesians 4:1 in the book of Ephesians is noteworthy.
 Paul didn’t tell them “walk worthy of your calling” until he spent three whole chapters painting a glorious picture of that calling.
 He expounds on the spiritual blessings we have in Christ (1:3-14), spends time thanking God and praying for his people (1:15-23), glories in the wondrous reality of the Gospel (2:1-10), rejoices in the unity of Jew and Gentile (2:11-22) and their partaking in the “unsearchable riches of Christ” (3:1-13), prays that “you may have strength to comprehend with all the saints what is the breadth and length and height and depth, and to know the love of Christ that surpasses knowledge, that you may be filled with all the fullness of God” (3:14-19), and finally, praises the One “who is able to do far more abundantly than all that we ask or think, according to the power at work in us” (3:20-21).

 THEN he tells them, “therefore,” act like Christians.
 Without the first three chapters packed full with glorious doctrine, the statement, “walk in a manner worthy of the calling to which you have been called,” would not only be insensitive; it would be impossible.
 The “unsearchable riches of Christ” and “the power at work in us” is, after all, what enables us to act like Christians in the first place.
 So while telling your discouraged friend to “shape up” is technically accurate, it might be premature.
 Perhaps your discouraged friend needs a little Ephesians 1-3 before you give him some Ephesians 4-6.
-Perhaps he needs to rest in God so that he will have the strength to fight for God.
+Perhaps he needs to rest in God so that he will have the strength to fight against sin.
 To offer rebuke divorced of gospel doctrine is to shove someone into battle without a weapon.

 I’m not saying that you must expound the doctrine of the Gospel every time you want to give advice; I am simply encouraging the use of Scripture in a Scriptural way--to know which verses to use when; to allow the why to influence the what; to present God’s truth in the same order, context, and intention as God’s Word.